Website Design and Consulting Services

 Google has once again flexed its mighty muscle and is forcing the online world into totally adopting secure websites.
 Previously only considered for sites that conducted financial transactions and maybe had an online enquiry form to submit, it would seem that everyone is going to need a secure site if they wish to remain reasonably high on search engine rankings and not subject their visitors to warnings that may make them hightail it out of their site!

 One significant advantage to using a secure channel is that the performance of the website increases significantly.
-That is, pages and media load a lot more quickly because HTTP2 is inherently faster than HTTP.
+Pages and media load a lot more quickly because HTTP2 is inherently faster than HTTP.

 So, to summarize, you want to update your website to be delivered to users via HTTPS because:

-1. Your customers and prospects will be able to access and browse your site much more quickly.
+1. Your customers and prospects will access and browse your site much more quickly.

 2. You will get a ranking boost from Google.
 (At least you’ll get a boost until all of your competitors follow your lead.)

-3. Your site will be interpreted by visitors as being one they can trust and the credibility of your business or organization will increase.
+3. Visitors will interpret your site as being one they can trust and the credibility of your business or organization will increase.

-5. Any visitors browsing your site using Chrome will not be scared off.
+5. Visitors using Chrome to browse your site will not be scared off.

-Fortunately, if your site was built using WordPress or I built it for you, I’ve acquired a number of software tools that will allow me to accomplish this task in an hour or two!
-This job can be accomplished with a day or two of notice – and I can even acquire the SSL Certificate for you.
+Fortunately, if your site was built using WordPress or I built it for you, I’ve acquired a number of software tools that will let me finish this task in an hour or two!
+Give me a day or two’s notice and I can complete this job, and I can even get the SSL Certificate for you.

 Get your website secured.
 Now.
 Resistance is futile.